solidjs-community/solid-primitives/packages/memo/README.md

 A lazy memo won't work reliably with [Suspense](https://www.solidjs.com/docs/latest/api#<suspense>).

-There is a performance cost involved with using it — it is basically createMemo wrapped with more logic.
-And when you'd usually use a lazy mamo for performance optimizations — it may actually be more costly.
+There is a performance cost, from recreating and disposing computations, involved with using it over normal memo.

 ### Demo